 WCIL: Where are you living now?

-I’m now living in Tokyo.
+I moved to Japan and I’m now living in Tokyo.
 I’ve been here for three and a half years.

 I’ve lived in Spain, Northern Ireland, the Dominican Republic, Madagascar and this is actually my second time living in Japan.

 WCIL: What led you to move countries?

 I studied in Spain as an undergraduate, then moved to Japan to teach English, then studied abroad in Northern Ireland as a graduate student.
 The Dominican Republic, Madagascar and Japan (this time) are all places I’ve moved because of my husband’s job.

 WCIL: What was the first impression of your new home?

 Every place comes with a different set of first impressions.
 It’s actually one of the biggest challenges of being an expat.
 Before you move somewhere it’s really easy to build up an idea of what a place is going to be like.
 Even before we arrive we start to create a mental framework around the things we think we’re going to like or not like.